Need for Speed Heat: Gameplay

 The game features 127 cars from 33 manufacturers, with Ferrari returning after being absent from Payback due to licensing issues.
-Unlike Payback, performance upgrades no longer come in random Speedcards and are unlocked by earning REP and winning races.
-The game does not feature loot boxes; however, time savers, which reveals collectibles on the map, and paid downloadable content was included.
+The ability to swap engines from other cars has been added, which increase the car's performance.
+After criticism of Paybacks upgrade system, which revolved around loot boxes, EA revealed those would not be included in the game; they are unlocked by earning REP and winning races.
+The only pieces of downloadable content that was released for the game was a time saver pack, which reveals collectibles on the map, and the McLaren F1 as a downloadable car.

 Ahead of the game's release, Electronic Arts released the NFS Heat Studio app for iOS and Android devices.
 Users can collect and customise their cars which can be imported into the main game upon release.
+The app would eventually be retired and removed from the iOS and Android app stores.

 The game added feature support for cross-platform play starting in June 2020 as part of the game's final patch.